-iiP for parents and teachers
+iiP for Parents and Teachers

 “Being a parent is difficult and you are not given training to be one, so I think every parent should have access to these tools.”